Our Experts

 Robert Skinner

 Dr. Robert Skinner (Ph.D.
-Geology, University of Washington) is an Executive Fellow of The School of Public Policy at the University of Calgary.
-He has over four decades of experience in government, industry and academia; he has authored many papers, reports and articles on energy policy and issues.
-His broad expertise covers national and international energy policy, geopolitics, business strategy development, business development, organizational structure, project analysis and risk assessment, government relations, communication and corporate affairs.
-He held senior energy policy positions in the Canadian government, including as Assistant Deputy Minister responsible for policy advice on all energy commodities.
-His international energy policy and development experience stems from his term as Director of the Policy Office of the International Energy Agency at the OECD in Paris, where he led the Agency’s member country policy reviews and led teams to provide structural and energy policy advice for economies in transition in eastern Europe and South Africa.
-His industry experience was with TOTAL and Statoil, establishing their offices and business development in oil sands of Canada where he was responsible for strategy, business development, government relations, economic analysis, mineral and lands and intellectual property.
-From 2003 to 2006, he was the Director of the Oxford Institute for Energy Studies, recently named by gotothinktank.com as the top Energy and Resource Think Tank.
-He is on the Board of Directors of Switchable Solutions Inc., a technology company and on the Advisory Board of the Centre for Energy Economics at the University of Texas.
+Geology, University of Washington) is an Executive Fellow of The School of Public Policy and Energy Research Adviser to the VP Research at the University of Calgary.
+He has over four decades of experience in government, industry, and academia.
+He has authored numerous papers, reports and articles on energy and environment, energy policy and market regulation.
+His broad expertise covers national and international energy policy, geopolitics, research strategy and organizational structure, business development, project analysis and risk assessment.
+He held senior energy policy positions in the Canadian government, including as Assistant Deputy Minister responsible for policy advice on all energy commodities, alternative transport fuels and nuclear energy.
+His international experience stems from his term as Director of the Policy Office of the International Energy Agency at the OECD in Paris, where he led the Agency’s analysis on energy and climate change, and reviews of member countries’ energy policies.
+He also led teams to provide structural and energy policy advice for economies in transition in eastern Europe and for South Africa.
+His industry experience was with TOTAL and Statoil, including establishing their offices and business development in the Alberta oil sands.
+He is a Distinguished Fellow and former Director of the Oxford Institute for Energy Studies.

 Roberto Lozano